Dee68/milestone_project2/README.md

 [Quiz Page](https://dee68.github.io/milestone_project2/quiz.html)
 * The rules of the quiz is clearly visible in the middle of the screen.
 * The registration form is clearly visible with an input for a username and a button to validate the input.
-* The welcome or thank you modal clearly visible in the middle signalling user to start the quiz.
+* The welcome or thank you modal is clearly visible in the middle signalling user to start the quiz.
 * The question is clearly visible in the middle of the quiz play area with the four answer choices underneath.
 * Above the question and answer section is the timer section showing the time required per question.
 Also if user makes no choice after the time runs out, all answer choices becomes diaabled.
 * When the user selects the answer the colour of the answer changes to red or green to indicate correct or incorrect before displaying the next question.

-### Wireframes
+#### Wireframes
 The initial wireframe designs folder for this application can be seen here:

 [Wireframes](https://github.com/Dee68/milestone_project2/blob/main/readImg/)